2015 New Year’s Resolutions for Communication Professionals

 Ah, January.
 A time for making New Year’s Resolutions.
 February – a time for breaking them!

 If you want to make a New Year’s Work Resolution for your communications job that will make your working year simpler, and a resolution you’re likely to stick to, then consider one of these:

-Use collaborative document editing– Our team works across Australia and New Zealand so we’re not always in the same room.
+Our team works across Australia and New Zealand so we’re not always in the same room.
 But we can work collaboratively on live documents as if we’re working side by side.
-Google Docs is by far the easiest.

 - Know your numbers